fhk/broadband.cat/content/blog/launch.md

 tags : [ "v0", "launch", "MVP"]
 ---

-# MUM!!!
+# MOM!!!
 Netflix is buffering again...

 Recently everyday access to broadband has come into direct focus in the United States.
 This has been an onging discussion.
 With [false information](https://arstechnica.com/tech-policy/2020/04/att-gave-fcc-false-broadband-coverage-data-in-parts-of-20-states/) in in the Form 477 data through to projects like Google Fiber motivating communities to ask the question.
 Why can't we get acess to reliable, affordable high speed internet.

-Enter COV-19...
-In complete shift of the business pschy work from home is now the norm.
+Enter COVID-19...
+In a complete shift of the business pschy work from home is now the norm.
 Everyone is fluent in atleast two video platforms and reliant on their devices to stay connected to their team.
 Big tech has told workers to [stay home till 2021](https://www.washingtonpost.com/technology/2020/05/18/facebook-google-work-from-home/), with many other industries and companies also taking similar steps.

 There are many barriers in place for communities to be able to start a discussion on how they might build their own network.